vaibhav-karnwal/Youtube-Scraper/README.md

 ﻿﻿# Youtube Scraper

-#Import Modules
+Scrape Youtube Page without an API key.

+#to find html tags and use them to scrape data
-import time
+from bs4 import BeautifulSoup
+from selenium import webdriver from selenium.webdriver.chrome.options import Options

+#to Convert a Python's list, dictionary or Numpy array to a Pandas data frame.
 import pandas as pd

+#to Convert a Pandas data frame to Excel File.
 import openpyxl
-from selenium import webdriver from selenium.webdriver.chrome.options import Options from bs4 import BeautifulSoup from requests_html import HTMLSession, HTML from lxml.etree import ParserError from credential import url

 #function to scroll from 0 position to end position
 def scroll_to_bottom(driver):